The application submission site for 2014 travel awards will open in March.

 - 4. A one-page focused career statement (all applicants): Describe your interest in a Travel Award including career goals and ambitions with an emphasis on your research goals, your most significant research accomplishments, and why you think this award would benefit you at this time in your career.
 Address the following: Can you convey in a concise statement what you are working on?
 What is your own work, separated out from the work of your mentor(s)?
 And how is your focus relevant to the mission of the College?

 - 5. Photograph (all applicants):a digital image (headshot) to be used in program materials of selected applicants only.
 Photographs will not be used during the selection process.

 - 6. Biography (all applicants): a brief write up, no longer than 200 words, describing your professional and personal interests, background, hobbies, and any personal information you would like to share.
 Bios will be used in program materials of selected applicants only.

-Should you have questions, please contact Laura Hill at the ACNP office: firstname.lastname@example.org.
+Should you have questions, please contact Kelly Phy, firstname.lastname@example.org or Laura Hill, email@example.com at the ACNP office.
 Thank you.